+On receipt of the CP-ACK message in response to the CP-DATA (RP DATA) message in the Wait for CP-ACK state, the SMC-5G resets the timer TC1* and enters the Wait for CP DATA state.

+On receipt of the CP-ACK message in response to the CP-DATA (RP ACK) message in the Wait for CP-ACK state, the SMC-5G resets the timer TC1* and enters the Idle State.

-In A/Gb mode or S1 mode, when receiving a CP-DATA message form the lower layer, the SMC-GP or SMC-EP entity checks the parameters relevant to the CP protocol.
+In A/Gb mode or S1 mode or N1 mode, when receiving a CP-DATA message from the lower layer, the SMC-GP or SMC-EP or SMC5G entity checks the parameters relevant to the CP protocol.
 If these are valid, the RPDU is passed to the SM-RL, the CP-ACK message is sent.